SaaS Management: The Best Guide for 2025

 Downgrade subscriptions

-A simple, but great tip.
+A simple, but great tip for SaaS management.

 Sometimes, when a person in your team gets a tool, they choose a plan that feels right according to your needs.
 Most of the time it’s that plan in the middle that conveniently always says “Popular”.